A Life Changing Paranormal Event

 Adding more high strangeness to this striking similarity is the fact the that both of these women share the same birthday; month and day, although Blanchard was born twenty four years before my ex.

 The reason behind my meeting her (not Blanchard, as she had been dead for seven years) was that she called the lab reporting poltergeist activity in her apartment.
-When we arrived to meet her and her ex-boyfriend, I was so captivated by her presence that I kind of zoned out for a moment.
+When we arrived to meet her and her ex-boyfriend, I was so captivated by her presence that I kind of zoned out for a moment, which for me is almost unheard of.
 My fixation on this girl was so intense, that my colleague had to repeatedly elbow me in the arm or ribcage to distract me.

 While at this location we did encounter some minor evidence suggesting that their claims might have been real.
 However, as the frequency and magnitude of paranormal occurrences were quite low, the case was not worthy of pursuit, but she certainly was.